 Our guest bedroom seems to be a never ending project.
 I recently finished painting the walls and making a DIY nightstand from an old stool, but the off-center ceiling light still needed a fix.
 That’s where my handy husband stepped in.

 I’m so excited to be sharing the blog today with my righthand man, my husband Roger.
 In honor of Father’s Day, all of my friends with the Thrifty Style Team thought it would be fun to shine a spotlight on our husbands, sons or fathers, and have them do a thrifty DIY project and share it on their blogs.
 You can check out the other handy husbands’ projects at the bottom of the post.

-So without further ado…my husband, Roger, and his DIY pendant light in our guest bedroom.
+So without further ado…my husband, Roger, and his DIY hanging lamp in our guest bedroom.

 Hello there!
 I’m sure I won’t be able to word this quite as well as my wife would, but here’s goes nothing.

 Ever since we added the powder room and closet in the guest bedroom, my eagle-eyed wife has been wanting to fix the off-center light fixture.
 It’s not a big deal to me but I knew that she wouldn’t rest until it was fixed.
 After giving it some thought, I found an easy, and cheap, solution.

 Kristi found a rattan lantern that had a glass candle holder in it on clearance during one of her shopping trips.
 She loved the warm texture of it, and I liked the price, so I thought we could try to make our new pendant light with it.